 French social media use, however, varies throughout the day.
 Facebook is popular in the morning and late evening, while Twitter and Instagram experience high use midday.

-While these social platforms provide plenty of opportunity to engage and connect with consumers, French brands and SMEs are relatively late adopters of social media – and many still aren’t active on the platforms.
+These social platforms provide plenty of opportunity to engage and connect with consumers.
+But French brands and SMEs are relatively late adopters of social media – and many still aren’t active on the platforms.

 For US brands wanting to grow their French presence, this presents further opportunity to be seen in-market.
 But be sure to consider some significant differences in consumer mindset when planning your social media strategy for the French market.

 The French especially value their privacy – 91% of people in France believe data protection is important.
 In recent years, tech companies and French politicians have clashed repeatedly over data protection policy.

 Because of this cultural desire for privacy, the government has taken steps to discourage social media use.
 Starting in September 2018, mobile phones were banned in schools, and the words “Facebook” and “Twitter” were forbidden on TV and radio.
 Children can even sue their parents for posting pictures of them on social media.

 There are also several laws governing how international brands can market themselves in France.
 For example, you can only use English in your advertisements if it’s accompanied by a French translation.
 This touches on another cultural value for the French – the protection of French language and culture.

 This means the French often experience English and French alongside each other.
 And this could explain why French audiences tend to prefer localized videos with subtitling, not dubbing – an important point to note for your social media strategy.